apisnetworks/apiscp-docs/docs/INSTALL.md

 The above fragment failed to download a repository off GitHub indicating possible DNS issues with the resolver configured on the machine.
 Replace the configured resolver with a reliable public DNS resolver (Google, Level3, Cloudflare)  by editing `/etc/resolv.conf`.
 Remove all instances of `nameserver` and change the DNS timeout which defaults at 5 seconds.
 When using multiple nameservers, `rotate` in the `options` directive will round-robin resolvers to distribute lookups across all nameservers.

-As of v3.0.29, apnscp automatically replaces the machine's nameservers with CloudFlare, which consistently performs in the [top tier](https://www.dnsperf.com/#!dns-resolvers) of reliability and speed.
+As of v3.0.29, ApisCP automatically replaces the machine's nameservers with CloudFlare, which consistently performs in the [top tier](https://www.dnsperf.com/#!dns-resolvers) of reliability and speed.
 This feature may be disabled with `use_robust_dns`.
 Alternate nameservers may be defined via `dns_robust_nameservers`, a list (see *apnscp-internals.yml*).

 ##### List of public DNS servers